24 days Seoul to Osaka

 South Korea Included Activities:

-- Hike to the top of Seongsan Ilchulbong (Jeju)
+- Hike to summit of Seongsan Ilchulbong (Jeju)

 - Domestic flight from Jeju Island to Seoul

 - Panoramic city views from the Metropolitan Government building (Tokyo)